NikolaTesla13/PLR/README.md

-# PLR
+# Partidul Roman Liberal
-Useless website, school project
+The website for a school project.